 An Acknowledgement Sign can also be purchased or created to display at your office, school or workplace to acknowledge and welcome Indigenous people into your space.
 A nice example of a kindergarten sign is “We come today to learn and play on the traditional lands of the Wurundjeri People”.

 Indigenous Presenters, Performers and Services

 There are many skilled Indigenous performers, presenters, cultural educators and training consultants available to businesses, community groups, schools and kindergartens.
 Manningham Council’s Cultural Services team can assist you finding the right person to employ to deliver the activities you seek, or visit the Aboriginal Business Directory.
-For more information and resources, please contact Cultural Services on 9840 9246.
+For more information, please contact Wurundjeri Tribe Council on 9416 2905.

 Community Grants support for Reconciliation

 Manningham City Council offers a variety of Community Grants that invite applications from eligible organisations to deliver activities that deliver Manningham Reconciliation Action Plan objectives.
 For more information please call Community Services on 9840 9305.

 - Wurundjeri Tribe Land and Compensation Cultural Heritage Council